MARIETTA BANKRUPTCY ATTORNEY

 Any debt can be troubling, but past-due taxes can be some of the worst.
 Failing to pay taxes can be very costly and result in liens or levies.
 If you have accrued tax debt, you should have an attorney speak to the IRS on your behalf.
 The attorneys at Blevins & Hong, P.C. will be able to help you find a resolution and protect your rights and interests.

 If you are considering bankruptcy, there are many factors to take into consideration, including the amount of debt, the kind of debt, your income, and others.
 Filing for bankruptcy is not a decision to be made lightly, but after careful thought and planning.
-The attorneys at Blevins & Hong, P.C. can help you evaluate your circumstances and make a decision.
+The Marietta bankruptcy attorney at Blevins & Hong, P.C. can help you evaluate your circumstances and make a decision.